ZakFahey/easy-commands/Documentation/ParsingRules.md

 # Parsing rules

 Parsing rules are classes that specify the behavior for a command argument.
 They include functions for different argument types.
-You take a string (the user's input) as input, and the function outputs the specified type.
+You take a string or string array (the user's input) as input, and the function outputs the specified type.
 Take [ExampleParsingRules.cs](https://github.com/ZakFahey/easy-commands/blob/master/EasyCommands/Example/ExampleParsingRules.cs) as an example:

 ```
 class ExampleParsingRules<TSender> : ParsingRules<TSender>